pangenome/pggb/docs/rst/tutorials/divergence_estimation.rst

     YPS128#1#chrMT       0.0170687  0.0198213  0.0136991  0.0175939  0.0141502  0.0131603

 The distance is between 0 (identical sequences) and 1.
-This shows that we have 7 sequences and the distance is up to a few percent.
+This shows that we have 7 sequences and the distances are up to a few percent.
 To identify the maximum divergence, execute:

 .. code-block:: bash